 Salesforce Developers provide an array of services to their clients that are specifically tailored according to their needs.
-They help in designing, building and customising several Salesforce tools, platforms and applications according to the needs of the clients.
+They help in designing, building and customizing several Salesforce tools, platforms and applications according to the needs of the clients.

 However, in order to understand what these Governor Limits are and how they restrict the activities of Salesforce Developers, it is important to understand the concept of a multitenant architecture.

-What is Multitenant Architecture?
+What is the Multitenant Architecture?

 If a single software platform (or any platform in general) is used by multiple users, it is called a multitenant architecture.
 Salesforce CRM falls under the category of multitenant architecture as all the operators use the same version and the same architecture of the platform.

 A key difference between multitenant and single-tenant platforms is the fact that multitenant platforms upgrade themselves on a regular basis and send uniform updates to all their users.
-Owing to its cloud-based architecture, Salesforce CRM relieves the users of the efforts that go in maintaining hardware and software of the platform.
-Having a multitenant architecture also ensures that the users will be able to avail the latest versions of applications installed in their systems.
+Owing to its cloud-based architecture, Salesforce CRM relieves the users of the efforts that go into maintaining hardware and software of the platform.
+Having a multitenant architecture also ensures that the users will be able to avail of the latest versions of applications installed in their systems.

 What Are Governor Limits?

 Governor Limits in Salesforce are restrictions imposed by Force.com on the Salesforce Developers regarding the handling of data through code execution on the platform of Salesforce CRM.
 One of the major reasons behind having Governor Limits is the issue of acquiring resources from other developers.